Günter Meyer: War in Syria

 As early as 2012 Meyer attracted attention putting forward his view on the external roots of the conflicts within Syria.
 He saw a massive and abusive outside interference into inner-Syrian affairs.
-Western powers seemed to be mainly concerned with extinguishing the "Iran-Hezbolla axis".
+Western powers seemed to be mainly concerned with extinguishing the "Iran-Hezbollah axis".
 According to Meyer, thousands of mujaheddin had been flown in, because the CIA was intending to initiate a civil war to weaken Syria.
 The media were ignoring the fact, Meyer said, that the majority of the population was still preferring Assad as head of government.

 With regard to the Civil War in Syria Meyer, from the very beginning expressed himself against all endeavors to remove president Bashar al-Assad from office.
 Before the Russian military intervention, he expressed a rather positive view on the Russian role in the conflict.

 Meyer has repeatedly blamed US foreign politics towards Iraq as a main reason for the emergence of Daesh: "Without acting against International Law, without the wrong decision taken by Bremer, and without consciously accepting that a Salafi territory might emerge in Syria's eastern parts, with the CIA even considering giving support, it would have never been possible for ISIS to develop into a global threat."

 Warning of the results of a power vacuum should Assad be removed, he referred to a widely known slogan in Syria: "Christians to Lebanon, the Alawites to the grave" to emphasise the imminent dangers for people protected by the existing state structure.

 In February 2016 Meyer presented his view on plans to depose Assad as early as 2001.
 In 2006 news had been leaked, that the regime should be "destabilized" by instigating ethnic antagonism.
 The strategy of supplying weapons the so-called temperate rebel opposition via Libya and Turkey had faltered, because, according to Meyer, those rebels had allied themselves with extremist forces.
 Turkey was supporting IS willing to do everything possible to prevent the emergence of a Kurdish state.
 Deposing Assad would cause chaos in Syria, to the sole advantage of extremists.
 Meyer saw the politics of Russia towards Syria as constructive, he ruled out the possibility of Russia's intentionally intensifying immigration towards Europe.
 The target of the Russian government was getting back control of part of the country.

 In a public debate in June 2016 Meyer expressed doubts about a smooth transition of power in case the Assad regime was dissolved.
 Two military groups, Al-Nusra and IS, could not have a share in power, also the remaining militias had a salafist or radically islamistic outlook, often hostile against each other, only united temporarily by their common enmity towards Assad.